tessro/tron/README.md

 Before you can run commands, you need to pair `tron` with your controller.
 To do this, run `tron pair` and follow the instructions in your terminal.

+**Note:** If you get the error `error: failed to ping controller: dial tcp: lookup Lutron-00000000.local on 192.168.1.1:53: no such host`, you need to use an IP address instead of the `Lutron-00000000.local` hostname.
+This is a limitation of some versions of `tron`.
+You can find the IP address by running `dns-sd -q Lutron-00000000.local` (substituting the actual hostname you got earlier).
+The IP address should appear in the `Rdata` column.

 ## Terminology

 `tron` is designed to provide raw control.
 It is not an abstraction layer.
 It